MicrosoftDocs/sdk-api/sdk-api-src/content/tapi3if/nn-tapi3if-itlocationinfo.md

 req.lib: Uuid.lib
 req.dll: Tapi3.dll
 req.irql:
+targetos: Windows
+req.typenames:
+req.redist:
+ms.custom: 19H1
+f1_keywords:
+ - ITLocationInfo
+ - tapi3if/ITLocationInfo
+dev_langs:
+ - c++
 topic_type:
  - APIRef
  - kbSyntax
 api_type:
  - COM
 api_location:
  - Tapi3.dll
 api_name:
  - ITLocationInfo
-targetos: Windows
-req.typenames:
-req.redist:
-ms.custom: 19H1
 ---

 # ITLocationInfo interface

 ## -description

 The
 <b>ITLocationInfo</b> interface is used to get information related to the location of the calling party.
 This is the location information that is entered by using the Telephony applet under the Control Panel.